Custom Detections

 Delivery Cadence

-- Week 1: Initial detection set based on discovery findings
+- Day one: An initial detection set based on discovery findings

-- Ongoing: New detections shipped weekly based on emerging threats, environment changes, and coverage gaps
+- Ongoing: New detections as emerging threats, environment changes, and coverage gaps appear

 - On-demand: Rapid detection development in response to incidents or new threat intelligence

-- Detection requests: Submit specific detection ideas and your FDSE will scope and build them
+- Request detections: Submit specific detection ideas and your FDE scopes and builds them

-- Incident response: Your FDSE can rapidly build detections in response to active incidents
+- Incident response: Stand up new detections rapidly in response to active incidents

 Next Steps